E3nviction/sodium/README.md

     pass
 sodium.start(win, main) # start sodium mainloop
 ```
+this will create a window with width 640 and height 480.
 ### Hello World
 To get started with Sodium, create a new file named `main.py` and copy the code below into it.
 ```python